great places to visit off the beaten path.

 In the 1890s sheet music publishers set up business here focusing on a trade with all the nearby theatres.
 By the early 1900s shops selling pianos and musical instruments started appearing.
 Later came the recording studios and finally the live performance venues.

 Regent Sounds Studio: One of the most significant addresses here is 4 Denmark Street – home to Regent Sounds Studio (now Regent Sounds) – which was established in the late 50s as an independent recording studio.
-In 1961 the then owner, Ralph Elman, sold the studio to James Baring (heir of Barings Bank) who embraced the independent music culture and had become friends with many of the musicians who frequented the street.
+In 1961 the then owner, Ralph Elman, sold the studio to James Baring (heir of Barings Bank) who embraced the independent music culture and had become friends with many of the musicians who frequented the street, he had to change his address once again, unfortunately back then there wasn’t the option of going online at www.change-of-address-online.com.
 In early 1964 the Rolling Stones recorded their first album creatively titled ‘The Rolling Stones’ here.
 After that the list of now famous musicians who recorded here is like a who’s who in music.
 The list includes the Elton John, the Kinks, Black Sabbath and Jimi Hendrix.
 There are some great historic pictures of artists recording here in the day on Regent Sounds website: http://regentsounds.com/history

 Today the ground floor houses the newly reopened Regent Sounds – an independent music shop specializing in the sale of Fender and Gretsch guitars – while downstairs is the AlleyCat Bar/Club – open daily from 5pm til late – offering a variety of live music from Blues to Jazz.
 See their website for specific events: http://www.alleycatbar.co.uk